 Have you noticed that a sudden change in weather can trigger your asthma symptoms?
 If so you're not the only one.
 In a recent survey, 75 per cent of people said that cold air can trigger asthma symptoms.
 Damp weather, thunderstorms, really hot weather and a sudden change in temperature also trigger symptoms for some people.

 Why can cold weather increase your risk of asthma symptoms or an asthma attack?

 People with asthma have airways that are very sensitive.
 Cold or damp air can enter the airways and trigger them to go into spasm, causing asthma symptoms, such as coughing, wheezing, shortness of breath and tightness in the chest.
 And winter can be a difficult time for people with asthma for other reasons too.
 It's near-impossible to avoid the cold and flu viruses that many people say make their asthma symptoms worse, although being vaccinated against flu each year can prevent you getting the most common strain of flu virus.

 The best way to avoid a change in weather triggering asthma symptoms is to manage your asthma well:

-- Take your medication regularly exactly as prescribed.
+- Take your medication exactly as prescribed and discussed with your GP or asthma nurse.

 - Check with your GP or asthma nurse that you're using your inhaler(s) correctly.